Talking Feet

-The Monthly Film Bulletin said of it, "the story is sentimental but human, and the atmosphere is genuine."

 Plot

 Hazel, the daughter of an East London fishmonger, is on her way to the rehearsal of a pantomime when her dog Patch is injured in a street accident.
-At a local hospital Dr Hood (John Stuart) manages to save Patch's life.
+At a local hospital Dr Hood manages to save Patch's life.
 When Hazel discovers that Dr Hood's hospital may have to close, she helps the local community to raise funds to save it.
-Mr Shirley (Davy Burnaby), the manager of a local theatre, is persuaded to allow his venue to be used for a fund-raising event.
+Mr Shirley, the manager of a local theatre, is persuaded to allow his venue to be used for a fund-raising event.
 Hazel brings together a group of talented locals to create an exciting evening of entertainment.
 The fund-raising effort is a success, and so Dr Hood's hospital is saved.

-Most of the second half of the film consists of the variety show, featuring various performers of the day.
+Most of the second half of the film consists of the variety show, featuring performers of the day.